The flowers of Crassula glomerata are stalkless, growing in a flat-topped thyrse.

 Fleshy leaf-like sepals surround the corolla.
 Young petals comprising the five-pointed, cup-shaped to tubular corollas start off white or creamy white, but the small flowers worked over by the elements often appear reddish to pale brown, as does the total plant.

 Five yellow or brown anthers on the spreading stamens are positioned around the green or red stigma.

-The ratio of blooms to overall plant size seen here indicates the vigour of the floral response, the importance of seed production.
-Flowers are produced from late winter to midsummer.
-This plant is not considered threatened early in the twenty first century (Privett and Lutzeyer, 2010; Bond and Goldblatt, 1984; iSpot; www.redlist.sanbi.org).
+The ratio of blooms to overall plant size seen here indicates the vigour of the floral response, the focus on seed production.